 - The contracts were entered into with the same customer or with a related party of the customer.

 The above indicators signal a potential issue: revenue recognition patterns may differ when multiple contracts are accounted for separately instead of collectively, when in reality, the economics of the set of contracts are interrelated.
-The Boards state that judgment should be used in determining if a contract is entered into “at or near the same time,” noting the importance of the economic circumstances affecting negotiations and that these circumstances are likely to change as time passes between contracts.
+The Financial Accounting Standards Board (FASB) states that judgment should be used in determining if a contract is entered into “at or near the same time,” noting the importance of the economic circumstances affecting negotiations and that these circumstances are likely to change as time passes between contracts.

 a) The contracts are negotiated as a single bundle or package with a single business objective.